pdidev/test_env/README.md

   - `clang`: using clang for C/C++ and gfortran for Fortran,
 * mpi:
   - `openmpi`: using openmpi implementation of MPI,
-* vendored:
+* `libs`:
-  - `nolibs`: dependencies "vendored" in PDI are not included in the image,
+  - version without `libs`: dependencies "vendored" in PDI are not included in the image,
-  - `libs`: dependencies "vendored" in PDI are included in the image.
+  - version with `libs`: dependencies "vendored" in PDI are included in the image.